tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - MUST perform the "client-side" [CurveZMQ](http://curvezmq.org/page:read-the-docs) encryption protocol if encryption is set.
   - Using ZeroMQ, this means setting the socketopts `ZMQ_CURVE_SERVERKEY`, `ZMQ_CURVE_SECRETKEY` and `ZMQ_CURVE_PUBLICKEY`.
 - MUST connect to a TCP endpoint.
-  - For an IP [NetAddress], connect to the given host IP and port.
+  - For an IP NetAddress, connect to the given host IP and port.
   - For an Onion [NetAddress], connect to the onion address using the TCP, e.g. `tcp://xyz...123.onion:1234`.
   - For an I2P [NetAddress], as yet undetermined.
 - MUST write the parts of the given MessageEnvelope to the socket as a multipart message consisting of, in order: